Tag: Easter

 Job 14:1–14; Lamentations 3:1–9, 19–24; Psalm 31:1–4, 15–16

 , 33, son of Joseph and Mary, was crucified and died yesterday.
 Survived by mother Mary.
-Wandering prophet who proclaimed the Kingdom of God was near.
+Wandering prophet who proclaimed the was near.
 Performed miracles.
 Challenged the status quo.
 Caused the leaders heartache.”

 By measurements such as children (Jesus had none), wealth (Jesus had none), or influence (he was crucified), Jesus was a failure.
 It’s jarring to think that way.
 We look beyond Good Friday and Holy Saturday.
 We know what is next.

-In many respects, is the hardest day of waiting in the year.
+In many respects, Holy Saturday is the hardest day of waiting in the year.
 The tragedy and horror of Good Friday.
-The and of Resurrection Sunday.
-No one wants to sit in the in-between time and .
+The promise and glory of Resurrection Sunday.
+No one wants to in the in-between time and wait.
 On Holy Saturday, our lives are often filled with activity.
 It is a “standard” day off from the 5-day work week.
 It is also the day we prepare for Easter celebrations.
 We don’t wait very well.

 I wish that the Church (and even I) could treat Holy Saturday as a pre-.
 Saturday for Jesus’ followers was a rest day, no matter how much they had to do to complete Jesus’ burial rites and process.
 Perhaps it may be time to have a 2-day Holy Day time, each with its own purpose.